-- [8] A resolution of the Board of the Applicant authorising Timothy Randolph Hutchinson to act for and on behalf of the Applicant was not included in the application. - [9] However, based on the findings of the Companies Tribunal on the substantive law, it is not necessary to make a finding as to defects, in [8] above, and the possible application of section 6 (9) and (10) of the Companies Act in respect of substantial compliance. - [10] The Applicant requests that the Companies Tribunal grants the relief in the form that the Respondent be ordered to choose a new name (and to change its name) and file an amendment accordingly; on the grounds that the use of the name "PO10C" by the Respondent is in contravention of sections 11 (2) (b) and (c) (i) of the Companies Act.
+- [8] A resolution of the Board of the Applicant authorising Louis Abraham Francois Cronje to act for and on behalf of the Applicant was included in the application. - [9] The Sheriff was unable to serve the application on the respondent as the respondent was not at the registered address, as per the CIPC record. - [10] The Applicant requests that the Companies Tribunal grants the relief in the form that the Respondent be ordered to choose a new name (and to change its name) and file an amendment accordingly; on the grounds that the use of

-- [11] The Applicant is the registered proprietor of the "PO10C" trade mark in South Africa under trade mark registration numbers: - 1999/12956; class 33 in respect of alcoholic beverages (except beer); - 2002/03928; class 33 in respect of alcoholic beverages (except beer); - 2009/18556; class 33 in respect of alcoholic beverages (except beer); - [12] The Applicant submit that the dominant and memorable feature of the Respondent's name "PO10C Trading Enterprises" is the word PO10C, which is visually, phonetically and conceptually identical to the Applicant's PO10C trade mark.
-The Applicant contends that the remaining portion "Trading Enterprises" is insufficient to distinguish the Respondent from the Applicant and in fact increases the likelihood of confusion given that it is descriptive of both parties' services. - [13] The Applicant claim that the Respondent's principal business is listed as "general trading in all aspects" encompasses the services for which the Applicant has established an extensive reputation and has registered rights.
+- the name "Maxi" by the Respondent is in contravention of sections 11 (2) (b) and (c) (i) of the Companies Act. - [11] The Applicant is the registered proprietor of the "Maxi" trade mark in South Africa under trade mark registration numbers: - 2006/26897; class 36 in respect of insurance, financial affairs, monetary affairs, real estate affairs, medical aid services including group schemes; - [12] The Applicant submit that the dominant and memorable feature of the Respondent's name "Maxi Brokers" is the word "Maxi", which is visually, phonetically and conceptually identical to the Applicant's "Maxi" trade mark.
+The Applicant contends that the remaining portion "Brokers" is insufficient to distinguish the Respondent from the Applicant and in fact increases the likelihood of confusion given that it is descriptive of both parties' services. - [13] The Applicant claim that the Respondent's principal business is not disclosed.
+However, the addition of the descriptive words "Brokers" to its name encompasses the services for which the Applicant has a registered trademark right.